 4.1.3 Quorum and Voting Requirements: The following quorum and voting requirements shall apply to General Meetings:

 - 15% of the student-body represented by Parents voting in the meeting shall constitute a quorum at any General Meeting

-- The affirmative vote of two-thirds (2/3) of the student-body voting in the meeting shall be required to approve the adoption or amendment of the Statute
+- The affirmative vote of two-thirds (2/3) of the student-body voting in the meeting shall be required to approve the adoption or amendment of the Articles of Association

 - The affirmative vote of 50% + 1 of the student-body voting in the meeting shall be required to approve an amendment to the By-Laws, or any other decision at a General Meeting

 4.1.4 Voting Record: The Secretary of the Board or their nominee shall make a complete record of Parents voting at the meeting or any adjournment thereof, arranged in alphabetical order, with the number of votes held by each Parent.